The0zzy/bf2042-portal-github-plugin/README.md

 ## How to use

-The plugin utilizes the [GutHub REST API](https://docs.github.com/en/rest) with the [Octokit Javascript library](https://github.com/octokit/octokit.js) by using GitHub Personal Access Tokens.
 1. [Create a GitHub Personal Access Token](https://github.com/settings/tokens) as described [here](https://docs.github.com/en/articles/creating-an-access-token-for-command-line-use).
 2. Create a new repository and initialize it
 3. Open the rule editor in one of your portal experiences